Tensor feature hallucination for few-shot learning: Abstract

 \section{Abstract}

-Few-shot classification addresses the challenge of classifying examples given not just limited supervision but limited data as well.
+Few-shot learning addresses the challenge of learning how to address novel tasks given not just limited supervision but limited data as well.
 An attractive solution is synthetic data generation.
 However, most such methods are overly sophisticated, focusing on high-quality, realistic data in the input space.
 It is unclear whether adapting them to the few-shot regime and using them for the downstream task of classification is the right approach.
 Previous works on synthetic data generation for few-shot classification focus on exploiting complex models, \eg a Wasserstein GAN with multiple regularizers or a network that transfers latent diversities from known to novel classes.

 We follow a different approach and investigate how a simple and straightforward synthetic data generation method can be used effectively.
 We make two contributions, namely we show that: (1) using a simple loss function is more than enough for training a feature generator in the few-shot setting; and (2) learning to generate tensor features instead of vector features is superior.
 Extensive experiments on \emph{mini}Imagenet, CUB and CIFAR-FS datasets show that our method sets a new state of the art, outperforming more sophisticated few-shot data augmentation methods.
+The source code can be found at \url{https://github.com/MichalisLazarou/TFH_fewshot}.